The new-look Champions League for 2024-25 – DW – 09/16/2024

 The 36 qualifying teams were divided in to four seeded pots of nine.
 Real Madrid, winners of last season's competition and the teams with the eight best coefficient rankings (based on previous European performance) were placed in Pot 1, the teams with the next nine best coefficient rankings formed Pot 2, and so on.
 The winners of the Europa League and domestic champions were not favored in the draws.

-Each club are now set to play eight games, four home and four away.
-The top eight teams on the final table qualify directly for the round of 16, while those placed nine to 24 will play off for the other eight spots.
+Each club is now set to play eight games against eight different opposition, with four games played at home and four away.
+The top eight teams in the final table qualify directly for the Round of 16, while those placed nine to 24 will play off for the other eight spots.
 Those placed 25-36 will be eliminated from European competition, with no drop down to the Europa League.
 For the moment, these changes only affect the men's competitions.

 What are the major changes from the previous Champions League?

-Other than the controversial format itself, more teams will be involved, 36 from 32, and there will be more games, 189 from 125.
+Other than the controversial format itself, more teams will be involved, 36 from 32, and there will be more games, 189 rather than 125.

-Two of the additional places went to the top performing leagues in Europe the season before, Germany and Italy.
-So Borussia Dortmund and Bologna were the beneficiaries.
+Two of the additional places went to the top performing leagues in Europe the season before, Germany and Italy, making Borussia Dortmund and Bologna the beneficiaries.

 The other two extra spots went to the third-placed team in the league ranked fifth by UEFA (Brest from France's Ligue 1) and an extra winner of the champions' path, which is how title-winning teams outside of Europe's elite qualify for the group stage.